openclimatefix/cloudcasting-app/src/cloudcasting_inference/README.md

 ### Running the app locally

-It is possbile to run the app locally by setting the required environment variables listed at the top of the [inference app](src/cloudcasting_inference/app.py), these should point to the relevant paths for loading satellite data and saving predicitons.
+It is possible to run the app locally by setting the required environment variables listed at the top of the [inference app](src/cloudcasting_inference/app.py), these should point to the relevant paths for loading satellite data and saving predicitons.